thelfer/tfel/docs/web/behaviours.md

 ## Mechanical behaviour role

-We now precise the role of the mechanical behaviours in standard displacement-based finite element solver
+We now specify the role of the mechanical behaviour in standard displacement-based finite element solvers
 [see @zienkiewicz_finite_1977;@besson_mecanique_2001;@edf_algorithme_2013].
 For
 the sake of simplicity, we only treat the case of small strain behaviours for the rest of this document.